Blizzardo1/TestGame/README.md

 [![Build](https://github.com/Blizzardo1/TestGame/actions/workflows/build.yml/badge.svg)](https://github.com/Blizzardo1/TestGame/actions/workflows/build.yml)

-Originally, this engine had no name, until today, 6 May, 2025.
+Originally, this engine had no name, until 6 May, 2025.
 Also, this was supposed to also be a game itself until I remembered that the logic should remain separate from the front-end application (game).
 The game will hook into the library and utilize most if not all components to deliver a final product.

 ---